 It’s an actionless western, going against the tradition, that relies on its wry humor and an intelligent script and the brilliant atmospheric photography by Laszlo Kovacs to make this paper-thin plot work as the oddball pair stumble across Mexico.
 It was made at a time before being politically correct mattered, so keep an ear peeled for some slurs about Mexicans.

-Though the film is not always fufilling it is so peculiar and doesn’t seem to care that it strays from the usual western, that therein lies its charm.
+Though the film strays from the usual western, that may be wherein lies its charm.

 REVIEWED ON 3/14/2004 GRADE: B-